Millions of cicadas set to emerge after 17 years

 “The females will cut a kind of slit inside the bark of the tree to lay her eggs.” said Swink.
 “That can cause ‘flagging’ on a tree where the leaves kind of droop.”

-Cicada broods are always emerging, but the 17-year ones are going to be prevalent in the mid-Atlantic states this time around.
+Cicada broods are always emerging, but the 17-year ones will be prevalent in the mid-Atlantic states this time around.

-Around North Carolina, Swink said Surry and Cherokee counties could have the biggest impact based on what happened 17 years ago.

-Once they go back underground, the “nymphs” as they are called, will be good for the soil because they’ll burrow tunnels which will aerate it.
+The newly-hatched ‘nymphs’ as they are called, will drop from the trees to the ground, where they will be good for the soil, burrowing tunnels which will aerate it.